Characterizing Mott Insulators in the Interacting One-Body Picture: Theory

 \subsection{One-body reduced density matrix}

 Here, we show how the one-body reduced density matrix (1RDM) can be used as a tool for analyzing average behaviour in a many-body system at the one-particle level.
-In particular, a scheme for analyzing average orbital charge distribution is laid out.
+In particular, a scheme for analyzing average orbital charge distribution is laid out with a short introduction to the use of purity in the context of 1RDMs.